m50d/m50d.github.com/_posts/2017-11-18-here-we-go-again.md

 ![](/winnerface.jpg)

 Killing Tolle notionally puts the scales back into balance after the loss of Nikolai, but if that's the intention it's a wasted effort; this show already has zero powerlevel credibility.
 Likewise, if this is an effort to establish stakes, it's too little, too late.
 No-one cares about Tolle except Milly, and no-one cares about Milly; honestly Kira being upset over killing Nicol is far more affecting than Tolle's death.
+It's the same problem as always: too many characters, too little characterization spread between them, especially with what feels like a cynical choice to kill off the least established characters.